Summer School on Sustainable Blue Economy in the Euro-Mediterranean Region 2021

 Fees and costs

-The summer school is co-founded by the Erasmus+ Programme of the European Union, the Italian Ministry of Education, University and Research (MIUR) within the framework of the Western Mediterranean Forum (Dialogue 5+5), and the Union for the Mediterranean (UfM).
+The EMUNI University acknowledges the funding by the European Commission through the Erasmus+ Programme.
+OGS acknowledges the funding by the Italian Ministry of Education, University and Research (MIUR) within the framework of the Western Mediterranean Forum (Dialogue 5+5) and the support by the CEI (Central European Initiative).
+The initiative is included in the Blue Skills project, labelled by the Union for the Mediterranean.